Abdallh-Ayman/Review_SQL_Python/SQL_explain/DB_SQL.md

 ```
 ---
 - **Delete**
-DELETE is a row-by-row operation and supports a WHERE clause to specify which rows to delete.
+- DELETE is a row-by-row operation and supports a WHERE clause to specify which rows to delete.
-DELETE can be rolled back within a transaction, while TRUNCATE cannot becuse it doesn't affect the structure of the table
+- DELETE can be rolled back within a transaction, while TRUNCATE cannot becuse it doesn't affect the structure of the table.
-can't delete column using delete
+- can't delete column using delete.
-DELETE can fire triggers, while TRUNCATE usually doesn't.
+- DELETE can fire triggers, while TRUNCATE usually doesn't.
 ```sql
 DELETE FROM AUTHOR
 WHERE AUTHOR_ID IN ('A2', 'A3');  'or'